 5 Vegan Maple Walnut Baklava Cheesecake

-Why not combine two delicious sweets in one by making a baklava cheesecake?
+Why not combine two delicious sweets in one by making a baklava dairy-free cheesecake?
 This recipe from Gretchen’s Vegan Bakery calls for tofu, maple extract, candied orange, and more delicious plant-based ingredients to make a truly show-stopping dessert.

 Get the recipe